eknag/cudacave/_posts/2021-11-02-setting-up-jekyll.md

 ---
 layout: post
-title:  "Self Hosting Jekyll Site with NginX on Ubuntu 20.04"
+title:  "Self Hosting Jekyll Site with Nginx on Ubuntu 20.04"
 categories: jekyll update
 ---
-This website was set up using Jekyll, NginX, and is hosted from home on a Ubuntu 20.04 server.
+This website was set up using Jekyll, Nginx, and is hosted from home on a Ubuntu 20.04 server.
 {% highlight ruby %}
 def print_hi(name)
   puts "Hi, #{name}"